-- 1. Provide the following information for the grant point-of-contact.
+- 1) Provide the following information for the grant point-of-contact.
 This person must be an employee of the applicant.

-- Name
+- a.
+Name

-- o Title
+- b.
+Title

-- Address
+- c.
+Address

-- Telephone number
+- d.
+Telephone number

-- Email address
+- e.
+Email address

-- 2. Is the applicant (the organization whose unique entity identifier is being used for the application) serving as a fiscal agent?
+- 2) Is the applicant (the organization whose unique entity identifier is being used for the application) serving as a fiscal agent?
 A fiscal agent is an entity that does not participate in implementation of the project and passes all funds through to subrecipients, conducting minimal administrative activities.
 Note: The fiscal agent must be an eligible applicant for the program.

-- If yes, list all subrecipients

-- Note: The applicant acknowledges that it will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
-Part 200, as well as all project deliverables.

-- 3. Has the applicant expended \$750,000 or more in federal funds in the applicant's past fiscal year?
+- 3) Has the applicant expended \$750,000 or more in federal funds in the applicant's past fiscal year?

-- o If yes, specify the end date of the applicant's fiscal year

-- 4. Is the applicant a nonprofit organization that is described in section 501(c)(3) of the Internal Revenue Code of 1986 and is exempt from taxation under section 501(a) of that Code?

-- 5. Is the applicant a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code?
+- 4) Is the applicant a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code?

-- 6. Is the applicant a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable?
+- 5) Is the applicant a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable?
 For additional information about the safe-harbor procedure, see Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of this solicitation.

-- If yes, note: The applicant must upload the required Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of JustGrants.

-- 7. Identify the percentage of grant activities, should the application be funded, that will address each of the following issues (the total percentages should not exceed 100)
+- 6) Identify the percentage of grant activities, should the application be funded, that will address each of the following issues (the total percentages should not exceed 100).

-- Domestic Violence
+- a.
+Domestic Violence

-- Dating Violence
+- b.
+Dating Violence

-- Sexual Assault
+- c.
+Sexual Assault

-- Intimate partner sexual assault

-- Non-intimate partner sexual assault

-- Stalking
+- d.
+Stalking

+- e.
+Sex Trafficking

+- 7) Does the applicant propose to address the OVW Priority Area: Advance equity and tribal sovereignty as essential components of ending sexual assault, domestic violence, dating violence, and stalking by improving outreach, services, civil and criminal justice responses, prevention, and support for survivors from historically marginalized and underserved communities, particularly those facing disproportionate rates or impacts of violence and multiple barriers to services, justice, and safety?

+- 8) Does the applicant propose to address the OVW Priority Area: Expand economic justice and financial advocacy for survivors of sexual assault, domestic violence, dating violence, and stalking, including as a tool for violence prevention?